Days 1 and 2

-Day 1 and 2: Let’s say you are engaged with a formal coaching for 2 days (lets call them Day-1 and Day-2) a week (this would be the weekend for most regular college students/working professionals), you need to plan for the remaining 5 days for around 2 hours a day.
+Let’s say you are engaged with a formal CAT coaching for 2 days (let’s call them Day-1 and Day-2) a week (this would be the weekend for most regular college students/working professionals), you need to plan for the remaining 5 days for around 2 hours a day.

-For the first few months of your prep, use this time to build comfort with various topics.
-Put in enough time in each and then assessing each as a strength of weakness (We do a SWOT for each topic at MBAGuru for each of our students).
-This SWOT of each topic proves invaluable later when you practice mock CATs and also when you actually appear for the CAT, because it allows you to select questions or leave them as per your strengths and weaknesses.
+For the first few months of your CAT prep, you just need to get comfortable with various topics.
+Put in enough time in each and then assessing each as a strength or weakness is the best way forward (We do a SWOT for each topic at MBAGuru for each of our students).
+This SWOT of each topic proves invaluable later when you practice mock CATs, and also when you actually appear for the CAT because it allows you to select questions or leave them as per your strengths and weaknesses.

-Day-6: you should work more on the weakest of your areas among VARC, DILR and QA.
-Weakest areas typically allow for the maximum scope of improvement and extra focus on them ensures a much better return on time invested as compared to traditional prep, which does not take into account individual needs or requirements.
+You should work more on the weakest of your areas among VARC, DILR and QA.
+Weakest areas typically allow for the maximum scope of improvement and extra focus on them ensures a much better return on time invested as compared to traditional prep, which does not take into account an individual’s needs or requirements.

-At MBAGuru, we ensure this weekly plan for a student through a time-tested, super-powerful ADAPTIVE homework plan that ensures you get the maximum bang for each minute you put into your CAT Prep.
+At MBAGuru, we ensure this weekly plan for a student through a time-tested, super-powerful ADAPTIVE homework plan that ensures you get the maximum bang for each minute you put into your CAT preparation.

 Your plan will need to change once you start getting closer to the CAT, with more focus needed on mock-CATs, analysis and temperament.
 But remember, a beautiful building wouldn’t last long without a solid foundation.
 That is exactly what you need to be focused upon right now.
 Pacing yourself well, and peaking at the right time is crucial to success not just in CAT, but in most spheres of life including sports or even elections.
 And while you are at it, don’t forget to enjoy the process!